-Certain other investment strategies and techniques utilized in connection with the management of pooled products including a closed-end fund, and ETPs are described in the offering and/or registration materials relating to such products.
+Certain other investment strategies and techniques utilized in connection with the management of pooled products are described in the offering and/or registration materials relating to such products.

 Risk of Loss.
 Security investments are not guaranteed, and you may lose money on your investments.